hmlfpereira/BES-SIM-1/README.md

 # BES SIM 1
 This repository contains all scripts used for analysis and figures for **Pereira et al. (2024).
 Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900-2050.
 Science.**

+This paper is the result of the BES SIM 1 project (Biodiversity and Ecosystem Services Scenario Inter-model Comparison).

 ## Authors
 Henrique M. Pereira, Luise Quoß, Inês Martins